Integrable (2+1)-Dimensional Spin Models with Self-Consistent Potentials: Introduction

-Though a straightforward generalization of the (1+1) dimensional Heisenberg spin system to (2+1) dimensions is not integrable \cite{senthilkumar}, inclusion of additional terms corresponding to interaction of a scalar potential field makes the spin system integrable.
-The well known Ishimori equation \cite{ishimori} and Myrzakulov I equation \cite{myrzakulov-391} are two of the most interesting integrable spin equations.
-Their geometrical and gauge equivalent counterparts are the Davey-Stewartson and Strachan equations \cite{ablowitz} respectively.
-They admit (2+1) dimensional localized structures \cite{ablowitz,myrzakulov-2122}.
-Interestingly such an interaction of the spin vector with the scalar potential can be further generalized.
-One can include more than one scalar potential and make them to interact with the spin vector to generate new integrable spin equations.
-Furthermore one can even introduce the interaction of a vector (unit) potential with the spin vector.
-The result is that one can obtain more general integrable (2+1) dimensional spin evolution equations along with their associated Lax pairs.
-In this paper, we introduce three such integrable spin models in (2+1) dimensions, namely Myrzakulov-Lakshmanan (ML) II, III and IV equations.
-We also point out that equivalent (2+1) dimensional integrable nonlinear Schr\"odinger-Maxwell-Bloch type evolution equations and their Lax pairs can also be identified.
-From these equations several interesting limiting cases of nonlinear evolution equations in (2+1) and (1+1) dimensions, along with their Lax pairs, can also be deduced.
-In this paper, we do not attempt to explicitly solve the initial value problem associated with the Lax pair obtain explicit localized solutions, which will be reported in subsequent works.
+Though a straightforward generalization of the (1 + 1)-dimensional Heisenberg spin system to (2 + 1) dimensions is not integrable \cite{senthilkumar}, inclusion of additional terms corresponding to the interaction of a scalar potential field makes the spin system integrable.
+The well-known Ishimori equation \cite{ishimori} and the Myrzakulov I equation \cite{myrzakulov-391} are two of the most interesting integrable spin equations.
+Their geometrical and gauge-equivalent counterparts are the Davey--Stewartson and Zakharov--Strachan equations \cite{ablowitz}, respectively.
+They admit (2 + 1)-dimensional localized structures \cite{ablowitz,myrzakulov-2122}.
+Interestingly, such an interaction of the spin vector with the scalar potential can be further generalized.
+One can include more than one scalar potential and make them interact with the spin vector to generate new integrable spin equations.
+Furthermore, one can even introduce the interaction of a vector (unit) potential with the spin vector.
+The result is that one can obtain more general integrable (2 + 1)-dimensional spin evolution equations along with their associated Lax pairs.
+In this paper, we introduce three such integrable spin models in (2 + 1) dimensions, namely Myrzakulov--Lakshmanan (ML) II, III and IV equations.
+We also point out that equivalent (2 + 1)-dimensional integrable nonlinear Schr\"odinger--Maxwell--Bloch-type evolution equations and their Lax pairs can also be identified.
+From these equations, several interesting limiting cases of nonlinear evolution equations in (2 + 1) and (1 + 1) dimensions, along with their Lax pairs, can also be deduced.
+In this paper, we do not attempt to explicitly solve the initial value problem associated with the Lax pair and obtain explicit localized solutions, which will be reported in subsequent works.

 The plan of the paper is as follows.
-In Sec.\ II, we give the basic facts from the theory of the generalization of the Heisenberg ferromagnetic spin equation in (2+1) dimensions.
-In Sec.\ III, we investigate the ML-II equation.
-Next, we study the ML-III equation in Sec.\ IV.
-In Sec.
-V we consider the ML-IV equation.
-Finally, we give our conclusions in Sec.\ VI.
+In Section 2, we give the basic facts from the theory of the generalization of the Heisenberg ferromagnetic spin equation in (2 + 1) dimensions.
+In Section 3, we investigate the ML-II equation.
+Next, we study the ML-III equation in Section 4.
+In Section 5, we consider the ML-IV equation.
+Finally, we give our conclusions in Section 6.